Jendnice/To_Have_And_To_Honeymoon/notes.md

   Experience:
       x- build migration for Experience model
-      - build out model for Experience
+      x- build out model for Experience

+      x- build out Experience controller - start with ONE controller action x- build out/utilize serializer as part of controller action
+      - build out Experience routes - start with ONE route that matches controller action built
       - (Remember to add experiences back in to Location Serializer (and everywhere else relevant= model, etc.) once that resource is up and running in all parts)

-      - build out Experience controller - start with ONE controller action
-      - build out/utilize serializer as part of controller action
-      - build out Experience routes - start with ONE route that matches controller action built

       - build out fetch call - start with ONE that matches above
       - seed data based on above